It is Monday of Holy Week and I am crying.

 In 2008, we needed a bigger home.
 We prayed our novena that year, asking to be led to a home for us.
 On DIVINE MERCY SUNDAY my husband looked at a seven-bedroom home in Goddard, Kansas.
 (We had never considered moving out of our parish boundaries.)
 Yet we trusted.
 We bought the house and enrolled in a new parish, Church of the Holy Spirit.
 We enrolled our children in a small school, which was exactly what our newest child needed.
 That church community was what Russ and I needed.

 Every year we have prayed the novena.
-Every year there have been graces granted, most too private to mention.
+Every year there have been graces granted, some too private to mention.

 One year I felt helpless because of my oldest son’s p*rnography addiction.
 I brought him before my Jesus in this novena.
 I asked for the grace that Eric would not only be free of his addiction, but that God would somehow use his struggle for good in our world.
 I didn’t know how it would happen, but I trusted that it would.
 And it has.
 Over the course of time, Eric broke free of his addiction.
 He joined me in speaking out about p*rnography, helping parents understand the pull of it.
-We created The Parenting Dare Course and he is writing a book about his experiences.
+We created The Parenting Dare Proactive, a great course to help parents in this realm.